Mobile Logo in White

 Scientific Maps

-- Gene Dosage Maps: Each gene is depicted by location and classified with regard to the likelihood of being dosage sensitive.
+These data are displayed as custom tracks on the University of California Genome Browser.
+Every gene on chromosome 18 is depicted at its location on the chromosome and classified with regard to the likelihood of being dosage sensitive.
 There is one track for the effects of hemizygosity (gene deletion) and one for suprazygosity (gene duplication).
-By clicking on the gene the user is taken to the details pages with supporting data.
-Link to Genome Browser page:
+By clicking on the gene in the browser track the user is taken to the details page with supporting data.

 Clinical Maps